7 Interesting and Fun Things Bella and I Did This Week

 SATURDAY: Baked her favorite treats

 I use treats to train Bella.
 (I don’t give her treats at any other time).
 We usually just use chaff (chopped up hay) and low GI pellets because she can put on weight easily.
 But when she does something really well I give her a special treat.
-She LOVES these ones…
+I bake big batches and store them in an air-tight container in the fridge.
+They are easy to make, a lot cheaper than store bought ones and she LOVES them!

 SUNDAY: Just hung out with her